Cytochrome b5 reductase: Mutations

-mutation where the NADH cytochrome b5 reductase enzyme is not present only in the red blood cells.
+mutation where the NADH cytochrome b5 reductase enzyme is deficient only in the red blood cells.
 The lack of this enzyme results in the inability to conformationally change ferric iron to ferrous iron, which leads to an increase in methemoglobin in the cells and a decrease in hemoglobin.
 The decrease in available hemoglobin results in reduced amounts of oxygen across the body.
 Due to the lack of oxygen that can be carried by the RBCs, symptoms include a bluish appearance of the skin, lips, and nails (cyanosis).
 This is the most common variation of a c5br mutation.
 The type I variation of methemoglobinemia is the first category out of two congenital, autosomal recessive disorders resulting from mutations of the c5br gene.
 While this is the most common mutation, the symptoms are less severe, and life expectancy is, for the most part, unaffected.